fdcastel/Hyper-V-Automation/README.md

 You may rename interfaces with `-InterfaceName` and `-SecondaryInterfaceName`.
 This will set Hyper-V network adapter name and also set the interface name in Ubuntu.

 You may add a second network using `-SecondarySwitchName`.
 You may configure it with `-Secondary*` options.

-You may configure it as a router using `-EnableRouting` switch.
-In this case you must inform a second network using `-SecondarySwitchName` (which will be the LAN segment).

 You may install Docker using `-InstallDocker` switch.